DylanMeeus/blog/content/posts/audio-from-scratch-pt2.md

 ---
-title: "Audio From Scratch Pt2"
+title: "Audio From Scratch Part2: Anatomy of a wave (file)"
 date: 2020-07-13T19:15:32+02:00
 lastmod: 2020-07-13T19:15:32+02:00
 tags : [ "audio", "go" ]
 categories : [ "posts" ]
 type:  "posts"
 highlight: false
-draft: true
+draft: false
 ---

-# Audio from scratch: Part2, anatomy of a wave (file).

-In our [last post](dylanmeeus.github.io/posts/audio-from-scratch-pt1) we have looked at how we can create a simple binary sound file.
+In our [last post](https://dylanmeeus.github.io/posts/audio-from-scratch-pt1) we have looked at how we can create a simple binary sound file.
 By creating a sine wave with exponential decay, we can get the effect of a single note playing.